 Lewis University offers a Master of Science in Computer Science with a concentration on cyber security.
 The online cyber security master’s degree prepares students to enter the workforce with the ability to identify and investigate cyber hacking and threats.
 Coursework requires the completion of 33 credit units, which culminates in a capstone experience.
 US News recognizes Lewis University’s online cyber security degree program among the top online cyber security institutions of higher learning.
 Classes include Network Security, Advanced Cyber Security, and Authentication, among others.

 Lewis was established in 1932.
-The school is affiliated with the Roman Catholic Church and founded by the Chicago Archdiocese.
+The school is affiliated with the Roman Catholic Church and was founded by the Chicago Archdiocese.
 During the Second World War, classes at Lewis University were suspended so that the school could become a navy training area.
 The school is organized into five schools/colleges in Business, Education, Arts & Sciences, Health Professions, and Adult Ed.

 Degree: MS in Computer Science – Cyber Security concentration

 Want to know more?
 Visit the program site!

 Nova Southeastern University’s College of Engineering & Computing offers an online Master of Science in Information Security & Assurance that requires the completion of 30 credit units.
 Nova’s masters in cyber security online degree curriculum meet the requirements of the education specialty Network Security Engineering designation set forth by the Department of Homeland Security and the National Security Agency.
 Students studying full-time can complete the cyber security masters online program in as little as 18 months.
 Degree candidates graduate prepared for careers as a compliance manager, network administrator, or security analyst, among others.